ponylang/rfcs/text/0000-introduce empty ranges.md

 # Summary

 The RFC carves out a subset of cases that are currently defined as *infinite* by proposing to instead produce an *empty* `Range` in these cases.
-This makes `Range` behave similar to the way that Python's range() and Rust's Range() behave in these cases, allowing one to write more natural code.
+This makes `Range` behave more similar to the way that Python's range() and Rust's Range() behave, allowing one to write more natural code.
 The proposal also addresses (fixes) a corner case that is currently unecessarily producing *infinite* Ranges.

 Overall, while it is possible that there are uses cases in which Range(min, max) with min > max is infinite rather than empty, they are not obvious.
 More importantly, *unintended* infinite iterations can produce indefinitely-running actors which appears counter the design of Pony.
-The RFC proposes a delineation of the previously infinite cases into those cases in which a programmer would naturally expect a Range to be empty rather than infinite and cases that would remain infinite.
+The RFC proposes a delineation of the so-far infinite cases into those cases in which a programmer would naturally expect a Range to be empty rather than infinite and cases that would remain infinite.
 Under the proposed changes, enough ways remain to purposely create infinite iterations using the `Range` class should there be a use case.

 # Motivation